top of page

 How Greenland Sparked a New Trade Flashpoint

-The latest controversy stems from proposed U.S. tariffs—reportedly around 10%—on goods from several European countries following their opposition to U.S. control over Greenland.
+The latest controversy stems from proposed U.S. tariffs—reportedly around 10%—on goods from several European countries.
+This follows their opposition to U.S. control over Greenland.
 Michelle warned that this rhetoric has significantly escalated tensions.

 “Yes, I believe it certainly could [lead to a trade war].
 We’re hearing from both sides—there’s a lot of tension.”

-According to Michelle, European officials view the proposed tariffs as punitive and coercive, prompting a coordinated response from EU leadership.
+According to Michelle, European officials view the proposed tariffs as punitive and coercive.
+This has prompted a coordinated response from EU leadership.

 “This latest round… has really upset the European Union, and we’re seeing officials coming together and trying to find a response.”